andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

 """""""""""""""""""""""

 Most of the resources in Kubernetes operate in the context of a *namespace*.
-To quote the docs (again):
+To quote the docs (again) [KNS]_:

   Kubernetes supports multiple virtual clusters backed by the same physical cluster.
-These virtual clusters are called namespaces.[KNS]_
+These virtual clusters are called namespaces.

 This namespace revents collisions between applications that need to be discovered, lets us sets some resource limits and (coming soon) network policy.
 To provision